gersbandfilho/Aoe3DE-noIntroCinematics-Toolkit/README.md

 To fix this, simply change the resolution to something else and then switch back to your original setting; the glitch will disappear.

-To save you the trouble of opening Windows settings every time this happens, I've created simple executables that handle this process.
+To save you the trouble of opening Windows settings every time this happens, I've created a simples .bat that generates an executable to handle you in this process.

+## Displays supported
+Currently, only the version for 2560 x 1080 px (Ultrawide) monitors is available.
+I am creating versions for other monitors.

+## Bonus tool
+You can also find my "ForceAoe" tool in the directory; it is designed to force the termination of processes related to the "Aoe3DE.exe" executable and then relaunch it after a few seconds.

+It can be useful when you can't open the game due to a glitched process, or when you lose and—in a fit of anger—need to leave the match/game immediately.

 ## Aditional information
 The resolution changer files come with a simplified "installation process" that allows you to create your own executable, should you wish to do so.
 This is not required for operation; you can simply use the pre-existing executables launched via the shortcuts.